+Other Expenses - AHGP/HHGP (Non-Shelter)

+Overview: Examples:

-Other Expenses These expenses are specifically defined Various, as defined in the in individual grant contracts (as listed in grant contract. the application) and are approved on a case-by-case basis.
+Varies, as defined in the contract.
+Varies, as defined in the contract.
+These expenses are specifically defined in individual grant contracts (as listed in the application) and are approved on a case-by-case basis.